Karthi-AiDs/JKFLIPFLOP-USING-IF-ELSE/README.md

-# JKFLIPFLOP-USING-IF-ELSE
+# SR-FLIPFLOP-USING-CASE

 **AIM:**

-To implement  JK flipflop using verilog and validating their functionality using their functional tables
+To implement  SR flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**